English Springer Spaniel

 Can they live in an apartment?

-While possible, it is not ideal unless the owner is committed to providing extensive daily exercise.
+While possible, it is not ideal unless the owner is committed to providing extensive daily exercise and outdoor time.

 View Official FCI Standard